GCSEMaths

 Key Concepts

-• 1Understanding different types of data: qualitative and quantitative.
+• 1Types of data: qualitative vs quantitative

 Simple Explanation